-Findings: The applications significantly ($P \le 0.05$) reduced the wilt/root-rot diseases complex.
-The reduction was attributed to the decline of the population density of nematodes in the soil and root, and the suppression of the disease complex compared to controls, represented by reproductive index and the Disease Intensity Index (DII).
+Findings - The applications significantly (p = 0.05) reduced the wilt/root-rot diseases complex.
+The reduction was attributed to the decline of the population density of nematodes in soil and root, and the suppression of the disease complex compared to controls, represented by reproductive index and the disease intensity index.
 Combinations were better than individual inoculation.
-The use of Bacillus isolate B3and T. harzianum increased the number of flowers by 88.34%.
+The use of Bacillus isolate B3 and T. harzianum increased the number of flowers by 88.34 per cent.
 Reduction in the severity of root necrosis was in the range of 2.22-5.55 within a scale of 1-10.
-These findings indicate the significance of utilising local bioagents for control of wilt/root-rot disease complex in chickpea plants.
+These findings indicate the significance of utilizing local bioagents for control of wilt/root-rot disease complex in chickpea plants.

-Original/Value: The microorganisms used in this study are indigenous.
+Originality/value - The microorganisms used in this study are indigenous.